staazmeister/tech-blog/README.md

 This week's project was to build a CMS-style blog, where developers can publish their own post and comment on other's post as well.
 Objective is to follow the MVC paradigm, use Handlebars.js, Sequelize, and express-session npm package to autheticate.

 # Installation
+No installation required just click on the link: https://johill-techblog.herokuapp.com/login

+If you want to install your local machine, you can follow the steps below:
 1. Copy the clone link of the repository from GitHub
 2. Open Bash or Terminal Window
 3. When the console opens, navigate to the directory the repository will be added to